Mongolia: Eagle Hunters, Horses

 Oliver Klink has been photographing in Asia for the past 14 years.
 He has visited many minority cultures in Mongolia, China, Thailand, Myanmar, Bhutan, and more.
 He received the coveted 2016 award of Critical Mass Top 50 Fine Art photographer.
 “Mongolia is remote but accessible these days.
 Nomadic people are cherishing their traditions and welcoming outsiders to explore their culture.
 Our local guides are key to making this trip unique and off-the-beaten path, where we’ll stay with local families.”

-Two local staff members (driver and a visual artist) who enrich our stay with the most current information, special activities, and “ways in” to places you only dream about!
+Local staff members (Guide, drivers, cook, helpers) who enrich our stay with the most current information, special activities, and “ways in” to places you only dream about!

 - Photographing eagle hunters customs

 - Photograph eagle hunters at a private festival

 - Daily review of images (emphasis on “what else can I do”)

 - Brainstorming sessions (theme, story telling, portfolio, hero shots)